 Tables & Figures

-- Submit as separate files; name file with author’s name ("Smith Fig1.tif, SmithTable2.exec, etc.)
+- Need to be submitted as separate files; name file with author’s name ("Smith Fig1.tif, SmithTable2.tif, etc.)

 - Submit a clear legend as part of the text rather than typed on the actual figure